ShiftLeftSecurity/ocular-docs/README.md

 towards developers and security researchers interested in exploring code for vulnerabilities.

-A trial version with a limited feature set can be downloaded here:
+A trial version (Java-only) with a limited feature set can be downloaded here:

 https://go.shiftleft.io/ocular-free-trial